-The modified accelerated cost recovery system (MACRS) is the depreciation system vou must use for most tangible depreciable property placed in service after 1986.
+You must use the modified accelerated cost recovery system (MACRS) for most tangible depreciable property placed in service after 1986.

-For more information about depreciation of property placed in service after 1986, see Publication 946.
-It contains a detailed discussion of MACRS and its depreciation methods.
+For more information about the depreciation of property placed in service after 1986, see Publication 946.
+It contains a detailed discussion of MACRS.